nolll/pokerbunch/Web/app/bugs.md

 PlayerList-item
 slots needs new syntax
-no bunches on start page (slots error) login form has object in username missing space in start page copy
+no bunches on start page (slots error) add event has object in input field add player has object in input field add location has object in input field login form has object in username missing space in start page copy